-Since July 2018, the United States has imposed tariffs on \$250 billion worth of Chinese products and has threatened further tariffs.
+In 2018 and 2019 under former U.S. President Donald J. Trump's administration, the United States imposed various tariffs on Chinese products and threatened further tariffs.
 In response, China imposed tariffs on certain U.S. goods, and threatened qualitative measures that would affect U.S. businesses operating in China.
-The United States announced additional tariffs in May and August 2019.
 On December 13, 2019 the U.S. and China reached a limited agreement, which avoided the imposition of additional tariffs and on January 15, 2020, the U.S. and China signed a "phase one" trade deal pursuant to which, among other things, the U.S. agreed to modify existing tariffs.
-However, there can be no assurances that the U.S. or China will not increase tariffs or impose additional tariffs in the future.
+Although certain of these were subsequently withdrawn by current U.S. President Joe Biden's administration, there can be no assurances that the U.S. or China will not increase tariffs or impose additional tariffs in the future, and rising trade, political and regulatory tension between the United States and China in the future could reduce levels of trades, investments and other economic activities between the two major economies, which would have a material adverse effect on global economic conditions and the stability of global financial markets.